 The progress made by all pupils is regularly monitored and reviewed.
 Initially, concerns registered by teachers, parents/carers or other agencies are addressed by appropriate differentiation within the classroom and a record is kept of strategies used.
+Provision maps are RAG rated to assess provision/strategies.
 This can be then used in later discussions if concerns persist.